hitlic/setmtr/README.md

 ## Introduction

 This is the implementation of _Predicting the Validity of Set Data with Self-supervised Masked Transformer (SetMtr)_.
-We implement it (`setmtr`) based on a simple training toolkit [torchility](https://github.com/hitlic/torchility) and provide a data preprocessing toolbox (`./datasets`)
+We implement it (`./setmtr`) based on a simple training toolkit [torchility](https://github.com/hitlic/torchility) and provide a data preprocessing toolbox (`./datasets`)

 ## Dependency